A-Gurbaz/personal-site-v5/content/posts/2021-10-11---The-Chronicles-of-Polishapp.md

 ![Polish Reddit post](/media/polishredditpost.png)
 - By evening we get 6 upvotes and a few supportive comments.
 ![Polish Reddit post responses](/media/polishredditpostresponses.jpeg)
-- After work we continue to iterate on the extension until ~3:00a, implementing a better element selector.
+- After work we continue to iterate on the extension until ~3:00a the next day, implementing a better element selector.

 #### Mon, April 19, 2021
 - I show Polish to a few people at work throughout the day and ask for feedback on the lender and the extension.
 Feedback is positive.
 Both of us are pumped, and most of the day, we discuss distribution and thinking about the target audience.
 At around 11:15p, we zone in on UX Writers as a potential target audience.
 We start a google doc with ideas and tasks around midnight.